Book Making:

 "Book Trailer" Creation:

-Have children create short "book trailers" to promote their books.
+Have children create (with adult assistance) short "book trailers" to promote their books.

 Use puppets, props, and voice recordings.